Darkseal/DownPicker/README.md

 That's it.
 You can retrieve the user's choice at any time using `self.datePicker.text` or `textField.text`.

 ### Installing as a Custom Control
-If you want to use DownPicker as custom control, just instantiate the included **UIDownPicker** class programmatically and attach it to your view like any other legacy UI control:
+If you'd like to use DownPicker as a custom control instead, just instantiate the included **UIDownPicker** class programmatically and attach it to your view like any other legacy UI control:

     @interface YourViewController () {
         UIDownPicker *_dp;